tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

 Why?
 Well, because after finishing the [CPython Internals book](https://realpython.com/cpython-book), the assembly code was still something of a mystery.
 I started learning x86-64 assembly from Jo Van Hooey's book and understood some of the basic concepts but struggled to relate them to the high-level languages that I'm familiar with.

+There are some questions I wanted answers to, like:

+- Why do extensions in CPython need to be written in Python or C?
+- If Python C extensions compile to shared libraries, whats the magic inside them that makes them loadable by Python?
+- What ABI does CPython have between C that could make it more extensible by other languages

 ## Assembly quick summary

 Assembly code is a sequence of instructions, using an instruction set.
 Different CPU architectures have different instruction sets.
 With the most common being x86, ARM, and x86-64.